ts-stack/comments-to-tree/README.md

 `actionChild` - the action you need to apply to insert a child comment to comments tree.
 By default `unshift`.

+## Usage with TypeScript

-## Install
+### Install

 ```bash
 npm install comments-to-tree --save
 ```

-## Usage with TypeScript

-First of all, you need to extends the defaults interfaces.
+Then, you need to extends the defaults interfaces.
 After that, you need extends `DefaultCommentsToTree` to override the protected static method `transform()`:

 ```ts
 import { DefaultCommentsToTree, DefaultCommentFromDb, DefaultComment } from 'comments-to-tree';